houshuang/blog/content/posts/2009-03-19-407-indonesian-textbooks-openly-available.md

 The user can download or print files from Buku Sekolah Elektronik, as well as copy and sell, as long as:

-*1. The copier and/or seller is of Indonesian nationality or is legally settled in Indonesia (it could also mean, is a legal enterprise in Indonesia, I'm not quite sure) 2.
-You have to mention your identity on the first page of the books that are sold/distributed.
-3. The specifications of the text book for sale has to be according to the directions given by the National Minister of Education.
-4. The sales price for books that are allowed to be copied for sale must not be higher than the maximum sales price which has been determined by the National Minister of Education.
-5. The text book which is copied for sale has to note the sales price on the back cover of the book.
-6. The user has to follow the regulations above and any other relevant regulations.*
+> The copier and/or seller is of Indonesian nationality or is legally
+> settled in Indonesia (it could also mean, is a legal enterprise in
+> Indonesia, I'm not quite sure) 2.
+You have to mention your identity on
+> the first page of the books that are sold/distributed.
+3. The
+> specifications of the text book for sale has to be according to the
+> directions given by the National Minister of Education.
+4. The sales
+> price for books that are allowed to be copied for sale must not be
+> higher than the maximum sales price which has been determined by the
+> National Minister of Education.
+5. The text book which is copied for
+> sale has to note the sales price on the back cover of the book.
+6. The
+> user has to follow the regulations above and any other relevant
+> regulations.

 It seems that these conditions only apply to copying and selling the books, not personal use, so I am still allowed to download these, even